dokwork/lualine-ex/README.md

 [demo](https://asciinema.org/a/550273)

 This component provides information about status of all run LSP servers.
-Every server has its own color and icon, which can be taken from the option `icons` or plugin `nvim-wev-devicons` (if it's installed).
+Every server has its own color and icon, which can be taken from the option `icons` or plugin `nvim-web-devicons` (if it's installed).

 When some of already run servers is not active for the current buffer, it is in _disabled_ state.